 - a.
-For Mmeter banks located in the Network Area, all when the secondary meter banks must be energized simultaneously when the is energized all the secondary is being energized. meter banks energized simultaneously. - E. For combination commercial/residential buildings, see Section 1.5.2.10.
+For Mmeter banks located in the Network Area, all when the secondary meter banks must be energized simultaneously when the secondary is being energized.-meter banks energized simultaneously. - E. For combination commercial/residential buildings, see Section 1.5.2.10.